vsnupoudel/snoring_endpoint01/README.md

 5. Works both on local minikube and Google Cloud - GKE.

 # In works.
-- Asynchronous calls to prediction endpoint could improve speed.
+- Asynchronous calls to endpoints could improve speed.
 - Scaling test for real-world use